Alcadramin/Dots/README.md

 - If your system is **Debian** or **Arch** based you can directly run [`setupEnvironment.sh`](setupEnvironment.sh) from your terminal, it will guide you through and automatically install apps & load dotfiles with your choices.

+- My configurations are heavily depends on [Nerd Fonts](https://www.nerdfonts.com/) please install all of them in advance, or you will see weird fonts 😓

-- If it's not unfortunately you have to install these applications by hand and manually copy the files to your home directory.
+- If it's not, unfortunately you have to install these applications by hand and manually copy the files to your home directory.

 #
 ### [`setupEnvironment.sh`](setupEnvironment.sh) is capable of: ✨